leoloso/leoloso.com/src/posts/end-of-the-nightmare-migrating-my-ecommerce-site-away-from-lemonsqueezy.md

 At that point, switching to a new platform was no longer something I “should probably do at some point”.
 It became an imperative.

-I had to:

-- Find a new ecommerce provider
-- Integrate it into `gatoplugins.com` and `gatographql.com`
-- Update the plugins so that license validation hits the new provider’s API instead of LemonSqueezy
+I had to find a new ecommerce provider, integrate it into [gatoplugins.com](https://gatoplugins.com) and [gatographql.com](https://gatographql.com), and update the plugins so that license validation hits the new provider’s API instead of LemonSqueezy.

 Doing all of this took me around two weeks.